GenomicsAotearoa/Introduction-to-R/docs/00-introduction.md

 `<img src="../fig/rstudio_session_4pane_layout.png" alt="rstudio default session" style="width: 1000px;"/>`{=html}

+!!! quote ""

     -   **Source**: This pane is where you will write/view R scripts.
 Some outputs (such as if you view a dataset using `View()`) will appear as a tab here.
     -   **Console/Terminal/Jobs**: This is actually where you see the execution of commands.
 This is the same display you would see if you were using R at the command line without RStudio.
 You can work interactively (i.e. enter R commands here), but for the most part we will run a script (or lines in a script) in the source pane and watch their execution and output here.
 The "Terminal" tab give you access to the BASH terminal (the Linux operating system, unrelated to R).
 RStudio also allows you to run jobs (analyses) in the background.
 This is useful if some analysis will take a while to run.
 You can see the status of those jobs in the background.
     -   **Environment/History**: Here, RStudio will show you what datasets and objects (variables) you have created and which are defined in memory.
 You can also see some properties of objects/datasets such as their type and dimensions.
 The "History" tab contains a history of the R commands you've executed R.
     -   **Files/Plots/Packages/Help/Viewer**: This multipurpose pane will
         show you the contents of directories on your computer.
 You can also use the "Files" tab to navigate and set the working directory.
 The "Plots" tab will show the output of any plots generated.
 In "Packages" you will see what packages are actively loaded, or you can attach installed packages.
 "Help" will display help files for R functions and packages.
 "Viewer" will allow you to view local web content (e.g. HTML outputs).

-> ## Tip: Uploads and downloads in the cloud
+!!! tip "Uploads and downloads in the cloud"

->
-> In the "Files" tab you can select a file and download it from your
-> cloud instance (click the "more" button) to your local computer.
+    In the "Files" tab you can select a file and download it from your cloud instance (click the "more" button) to your local computer.
-> Uploads are also possible. {: .callout}
+    Uploads are also possible. {: .callout}

 All of the panes in RStudio have configuration options.
 For example, you can minimize/maximize a pane, or by moving your mouse in the space